sbi-dev/sbi/README.md

 >Durkan et al., _On Contrastive Learning for Likelihood-free Inference_, 2020 [[arXiv]](https://arxiv.org/abs/2002.03712)

 ## Setup
 Clone the repo and install all the dependencies using the `environment.yml` file to create a conda environment: `conda env create -f environment.yml`.
+If you already have an `sbi` environment and want to refresh dependencies, just run `conda env update -f environment.yml --prune`.

 Alternatively, you can install via `setup.py` using `pip install -e ".[dev]"` (the dev flag installs development and testing dependencies).